What to do in London

 Oxford Street is what most people think of when it comes to shopping in London

-Oxford Street extends for 1.9 kilometers in the Mayfair district and offers everything from luxury brands to cheap knick-knacks.
+Oxford Street is one of the most prestigious and famous shopping streets in all of Europe.
+It extends for 1.9 kilometers and offers everything from luxury brands to cheap knick-knacks.

 Stores open daily.
 If you really want to do some serious shopping, try strolling down the street during the week; it’s pretty much impossible to shop in peace on the weekends.